juju/juju-gui/docs/floobits.rst

     E484: Can't open file /usr/local/share/vim/syntax/syntax.vim

-Because Ubutnu packagers changed the location of Vim's runtime files, you have to tell the stock Vim where to find them when running Vim::
+Because Ubuntu packagers changed the location of Vim's runtime files, you have to tell the stock Vim where to find them when running Vim::

     VIMRUNTIME=/usr/share/vim/vim73/ src/vim